🔷Euclidean Clustering Point Cloud Segmentation

-This operator performs clustering segmentation on the input point cloud based on the Euclidean distance between points.
-It aggregates points that are spatially close to each other into independent clusters.
-If the distance between a point and any point in an existing cluster is less than the set "Search radius in", or if it can be connected to a point within the radius, then this point is assigned to that cluster.
-The operator finally outputs a list of point clouds, where each point cloud in the list represents a segmented cluster.
+This operator performs clustering segmentation on input point clouds based on the Euclidean distance between points.
+It aggregates spatially adjacent points into independent clusters.
+If a point’s distance to any point in an existing cluster is less than the set "search radius", or if it can connect to a point within the radius, then this point is assigned to that cluster.
+The operator finally outputs a point cloud list where each point cloud represents a segmented cluster.

 Usage Scenarios